Naina Singh Chautala

-Naina Singh Chautala is an Indian politician from Jannayak Janata Party and a member of Haryana Legislative Assembly from Badhra.
-Previously she was the member of Indian National Lok Dal and represented Dabwali in Haryana Legislative Assembly.
-She is the wife of Ajay Singh Chautala and mother of Dushyant Chautala and Digvijay Chautala.
+Naina Singh Chautala is an Indian politician from Jannayak Janata Party and a former member of Haryana Legislative Assembly from Badhra.
+Previously (2014-2019), she was the member of Indian National Lok Dal and represented Dabwali in Haryana Legislative Assembly.
+She is married to Ajay Singh Chautala and mother of Dushyant Chautala and Digvijay Chautala.
 She is the third and last daughter of Ch.
 Bhim Singh Godara and Smt.
 Kantadevi Godara.

 She was one of the four MLAs who joined her son's party Jannayak Janta Party after a split in Indian National Lok Dal.